Relintai/pandemonium_engine_docs/tutorials/shaders/using_viewport_as_texture.md

 Next, we add a `Shader Material `New ShaderMaterial`).

+Note:
-.. note:: Basic familiarity with shading is recommended for this tutorial.
+ Basic familiarity with shading is recommended for this tutorial.
 However, even if you are new
           to shaders, all the code will be provided, so you should have no problem following along.

 ColorRect > CanvasItem > Material > Material > click / Edit > ShaderMaterial > Shader > `New Shader` > click / Edit: